-The introduction of an implant leads to a change in mechanical loading and invokes a bone remodelling response in an attempt to bring the system back into equilibrium; this is known as Wolff’s law.
-Bone resorption due to stress shielding may occur, which can result in aseptic loosening of the implant, pain and possible revision surgery.
+Background: The implantation of a medical implant, such as a hip or knee replacement, into bone leads to a change in mechanical loading and invokes a bone remodelling response in an attempt to bring the system back into equilibrium.
+Any excessive reduction in bone density may lead to loosening and failure of the implant.

 Clinical studies typically use Dual Enery X-Ray Absorptiometry (DEXA) to evaluate changes in Bone Mineral Density (BMD).
 In such studies, DEXA images are taken pre-operatively and then post-operatively approx every 6-12 months.
 These images are then compared and the changes in BMD over time for a number of Regions of Interest are established.
 Although clinical studies using DEXA play an important role in the evaluation of the long-term performance of medical implants, they cannot be used to predict the long-term outcome of a device.

 Virtual x-rays: Numerical bone remodelling analyses together with “virtual x-rays” have been used successfully to predict the long-term clinical outcome of many implants while still in the design phase.
 The bone remodelling algorithms used by MDR have been validated using clinical DEXA results, made possible by the “virtual x-rays” outputted as part of each analysis.
 This sets MDR apart from many other researchers that do not output “virtual x-rays” and are therefore unable to validate their numerical models using clinical data.